 Staff report that all new offenders receive PREA information at intake.
 While a variety of services are available for offenders who have disabilities or are limited English proficient, staff interviews found that there is no system to determine any disabilities or limited English proficiency of offenders at intake.
-During an interview with an offender with a hearing disability, he received information that he was able to read but staff did not know he had a hearing disability.
+In an interview with the staff conducting intake, she reported that information is provided to new offenders based on her interview with them and information taken from the screening process which is conducted just prior to offenders receiving PREA education.
+Any information that is presented that indicates education needs to be provided due to any specialized needs are relayed to her.